Desingularizing positive scalar curvature 4-manifolds

 If $(M,g)$ is asymptotically flat, of dimension less than $8$, and has non-negative scalar curvature, then the celebrated positive mass theorem of Schoen-Yau \cite{SY79c} states that $m(M,g)\geq0$ and that the only such manifold with vanishing mass is Euclidean space.
 For the higher dimensional case, see \cite{SY17} and \cite{Loh16}.
-The mass of scalar non-negative ALE manifolds with non-trivial group at infinity may be negative as demonstrated by LeBrun in \cite{LeBrun}.
-However, for spin manifolds satisfying certain topological conditions, Dahl proved a version of the positive mass theorem in this setting \cite{Dahl97}.